wgsl-tooling-wg/wesl-spec/README.md

 Since double colons are not allowed in the WGSL grammar, this is a safe way to introduce them without having to introduce a new type of WGSL parser.

-## Importing a module

-When I import foo, and it uses a type FooBar, then FooBar is implicitly imported as well.
-However, the user cannot type "FooBar" in the source code, because it hasn't been explicitly imported.

 ## Name mangling